awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 }
 ```

-### Transferring Service\-Linked Role Permissions<a name="create-service-linked-role-permissions-transfer"></a>
+### Transferring service\-linked role permissions<a name="create-service-linked-role-permissions-transfer"></a>

 The permissions granted by a service\-linked role are indirectly transferable to other users and roles\.
 When you allow a service to perform operations in other services, the service can use those permissions in the future\.
 If another user or role has permission to perform actions in the service, the service can then assume the role and access resources in other services\.
 This means that the other user or role can indirectly access the other services\.

 For example, when you create an Amazon RDS DB instance, [RDS creates the service\-linked role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAM.ServiceLinkedRoles.html) for you\.
 This role allows RDS to call Amazon EC2, Amazon SNS, Amazon CloudWatch Logs, and Amazon Kinesis on your behalf whenever you edit the DB instance\.
 If you create a policy to allow users and roles in your account or another account to access that Amazon RDS instance, then RDS can still use that role make changes to EC2, SNS, CloudWatch Logs, and Kinesis on their behalf\.
 The new user or role can indirectly edit resources in those other services\.

-## Creating a Service\-Linked Role<a name="create-service-linked-role"></a>
+## Creating a service\-linked role<a name="create-service-linked-role"></a>

 The method that you use to create a service\-linked role depends on the service\.
 In some cases, you don't need to manually create a service\-linked role\.
 For example, when you complete a specific action \(such as creating a resource\) in the service, the service might create the service\-linked role for you\.
 Or if you were using a service before it began supporting service\-linked roles, then the service might have automatically created the role in your account\.
-To learn more, see [A New Role Appeared in My AWS Account](troubleshoot_roles.md#troubleshoot_roles_new-role-appeared)\.
+To learn more, see [A new role appeared in my AWS account](troubleshoot_roles.md#troubleshoot_roles_new-role-appeared)\.

 In other cases, the service might support creating a service\-linked role manually using the service console, API, or CLI\.
-For information about which services support using service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about which services support using service\-linked roles, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 To learn whether the service supports creating the service\-linked role, choose the **Yes** link to view the service\-linked role documentation for that service\.

 If the service does not support creating the role, then you can use IAM to create the service\-linked role\.

 **Important**
 Service\-linked roles count toward your [IAM roles in an AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entities) limit, but if you have reached your limit, you can still create service\-linked roles in your account\.
 Only service\-linked roles can exceed the limit\.

-### Creating a Service\-Linked Role \(Console\)<a name="create-service-linked-role-iam-console"></a>
+### Creating a service\-linked role \(console\)<a name="create-service-linked-role-iam-console"></a>

 Before you create a service\-linked role in IAM, find out whether the linked service automatically creates service\-linked roles, In addition, learn whether you can create the role from the service's console, API, or CLI\.